pytorch/torchtune/docs/source/examples/checkpointer.rst

 |

-As you can see, if you're not careful you'll likely end up making a number of errors just during checkpoint load and save.The TorchTune checkpointer makes this less error-prone by managing state dicts for you.
+As you can see, if you're not careful you'll likely end up making a number of errors just during checkpoint load and save.
+The TorchTune checkpointer makes this less error-prone by managing state dicts for you.
 TorchTune is designed to be "state-dict invariant".

-- When loading,, TorchTune accepts checkpoints from multiple sources in multiple formats.
+- When loading, TorchTune accepts checkpoints from multiple sources in multiple formats.
-  You don't have to worry about explicitly converting checkpoints every time they run a recipe.
+  You don't have to worry about explicitly converting checkpoints every time you run a recipe.

 - When saving, TorchTune produces checkpoints in the same format as the source.
 This includes converting the state_dict back into the original form and splitting the keys and weights